St Helens, Isle of Wight: History

 The origin of St Helens seems to revolve around the Cluniac Priory and the monastic church, built circa 1080.
 In 1340 a French raid landed at St Helens but was repulsed by Sir Theobald Russell.
 In 1346 Edward III set sail from St Helens to invade Normandy.

 After Henry V suppressed the alien priories in 1414 the old church became the parish church.
 The original church eventually became unsafe and a new one was built further inland.
 In 1720 a great wave destroyed the old church, though the church tower still stands to this day; the seaward side is painted as a sea mark.
 It is believed that Admiral Lord Nelson's last view of England was of the St Helens seamark - HMS Victory had anchored nearby to collect drinking water, before setting sail for Cádiz and participation in the Battle of Trafalgar.

+There used to be a ferry service running to Bembridge when the Eastern Yar was a broad tidal creek.

 In the early 18th Century, the entrance to the harbour was near the church.
 Attempts at reclamation of the harbour, which were unsuccessful due to locals removing building materials, resulted in the harbour being moved.
 The church was undermined by the quarrying of stone from the beach, which accounts for the large dressed blocks leading along the beach to Priory Bay.
 A small gun battery, which has been lost to the sea, once defended the entrance.

 Dressed stones from the walls of the destroyed church, which were soft sandstone, were found to be good for scrubbing the decks of wooden planked warships - hence the terms 'holystone' and 'holystoning the decks'.

 The closest Royal Commission sea fort to the island is St Helens Fort, named after St Helens.
 Historic England has St Helens Fort listed as a Scheduled Monument and Grade II Listed Building.